 How to measure your Customer Effort Score

-Like a CSAT Survey, CES is measured by a simple question that is sent immediately following an event or interaction.
+Like customer satisfaction surveys, CES is measured by a simple question that is sent immediately following an event or interaction.
 Typically, companies ask something along the lines of “How easy was it for you to get the help you wanted today?”.
 The customer ranks the effort on a 5 or 7-point scale, from Extremely Difficult to Extremely Easy.

 How Customer Effort Score compares to CSAT and NPS